Irelande Douze Pointe: Eurosong 2008

-Upon winning the final, "Irelande Douze Pointe" was listed as a favorite to win the Eurovision Song Contest 2008, entering the betting odds with 10-1 odds.
+Upon winning the final, "Irelande Douze Pointe" entered the betting odds to win the Eurovision Song Contest 2008, at 10-1.

 At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
 According to the rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2008, a special allocation draw was held which placed each country into one of the two semi-finals.
 Ireland was placed into the first semi-final, to be held on 20 May 2008.
 The running order for the semi-finals was decided through another draw on 17 March 2008 and Ireland was set to perform in position 11, following the entry from Poland and before the entry from Andorra.

 During press conferences, Dustin asserted that "Irelande Douze Pointe" was not a novelty song, saying "Can you believe the British said I was a novelty act, what about Andy Abraham their singer!
 He used to collect rubbish, now he sings it!", referring to Abraham's past as a waste collector.
 He also had an outspoken crush on Polish entrant Isis Gee, saying that he wouldn't mind being served as food to Gee as "[Gee] fancies me rotten", and that Dustin would like to plan a honeymoon with Gee.

 At Eurovision, the performance featured Dustin singing while being pushed around in a shopping cart adorned by Irish decorations and a digital screen featuring the word "HELLO!!" in different languages, along with "IRELANDE DOUZE POINTE".
 The performance also featured backing vocals from Kathleen Burke and Anne Harrington.The song was performed at the first semi-final of the Eurovision Song Contest 2008, held in Belgrade, Serbia.
 Here it was performed 11th in the running order, following 's Isis Gee "For Life" and preceding 's Gisela with "Casanova".
 It received a total of 22 points, placing 15th in a field of 19 and failing to qualify for the final.
 The song was reportedly booed by the Serbian audience after Dustin's performance.
 John Morrison, playing as Dustin, later spoke to reporters, noting that he was disgusted by the result, saying "We gave it a great performance.
 I am disgusted we didn't get through because I really thought we were good enough."
 He also urged fans to "remain calm".